NiklasRottmayer/General-Stripe-Removal/README.md

 [4] J. Fehrenbach, P. Weiss, and C. Lorenzo, “Variational algorithms to remove stationary noise: Applications to microscopy imaging,” IEEE Trans. on Image Process.
 21, 4420–4430 (2012).

+[5] B. Münch, P. Trtik, F. Marone, and M. Stampanoni, “Stripe and ring artifact removal with combined wavelet — Fourier filtering,” Opt.
+Express 17, 8567–8591 (2009).

 ## Synthetic Data Generation
-For the generation of synthetic light-sheet (fluorescence) microscopy data we rely on the Biobeam package [5] which allows us to simulate the propagation of light through 3D space given a refractive index distrubtion of the geometry and other parameters such as wavelength of the light, numerical apartures and voxel size.
+For the generation of synthetic light-sheet (fluorescence) microscopy data we rely on the Biobeam package [6] which allows us to simulate the propagation of light through 3D space given a refractive index distrubtion of the geometry and other parameters such as wavelength of the light, numerical apartures and voxel size.
 As geometry we combine several techniques including the fixed placement of solids and the random placement of non-overlapping spheres.
-For the choice of refractive indices we refer to [6].
+For the choice of refractive indices we refer to [7].

-[5] M. Weigert, K. Subramanian, S. T. Bundschuh, et al., “Biobeam—multiplexed wave-optical simulations of light-sheet microscopy,” PLoS Comput.
+[6] M. Weigert, K. Subramanian, S. T. Bundschuh, et al., “Biobeam—multiplexed wave-optical simulations of light-sheet microscopy,” PLoS Comput.
 Biol.
 14, 1–11 (2018).

-[6] P. Y. Liu, L. K. Chin, W. Ser, et al., “Cell refractive index for cell biology and disease diagnosis: past, present and future,” Lab Chip 16, 634–644 (2016).
+[7] P. Y. Liu, L. K. Chin, W. Ser, et al., “Cell refractive index for cell biology and disease diagnosis: past, present and future,” Lab Chip 16, 634–644 (2016).